Marcus Hook station

-Marcus Hook station (formerly known as Linwood) is a station along the SEPTA Wilmington/Newark Line and Amtrak's Northeast Corridor in Marcus Hook, Pennsylvania.
-Amtrak does not stop here; the station is only served by SEPTA.
-Many locals continue on to Wilmington and Newark.
-However, some trains terminate at this station.
-Located at 12th & Washington Streets, the station has a 147-space parking lot.
-The line offers southbound service to Wilmington and Newark, Delaware and northbound service to Philadelphia.
+Marcus Hook is an active commuter railroad station in the eponymous borough of Marcus Hook, Delaware County, Pennsylvania.
+Located on West 12th Street and Morton Avenue in the shadow of Market Street (State Route 452), Marcus Hook station serves trains of SEPTA's Wilmington/Newark Line between Center City, Philadelphia and the line's namesake termini in Delaware.
+Some trains on the line terminate at Marcus Hook rather than continue southwest.
+Amtrak's Northeast Corridor services bypass the station.
+The station consists of two low-level side platforms with stairs that access Market Street.
+A trailer on the inbound platform serves as a ticket office on weekend mornings.
+Marcus Hook station has 240 spaces available for commuters to use.

 Marcus Hook station was originally built by the Pennsylvania Railroad in 1875, replaced in 1893.
 That station depot was razed in February 1963.
 Two other Baltimore and Ohio Railroad stations also used to exist in the Borough.

 Station layout

 Marcus Hook has two low-level side platforms with walkways connecting passengers to the inner tracks.
 Amtrak trains bypass the station via the inner tracks.